 Mazza Chautauqua Cellars / Five & 20 Spirits & Brewing

 Across the street from Johnson Estate Winery is the unique combination of Mazza Chautauqua Cellars and Five & 20 Spirits & Brewing – New York’s first winery, distillery, and brewery under one roof.
 The facility features a tasting room where you can try all three kinds of beverages and a brewing and distilling area where visitors can get a glimpse into how the products are made.

 Mazza Chautauqua Cellars and Five & 20 Spirits & Brewing are owned by the Mazza family who also run South Shore Wine Company and Mazza Vineyards nearby in Pennsylvania.
 As a result, some of the wines available here are also available at the other properties.
 However, many of the over 20 wines sold here are exclusive to this property, such as the Gewurztraminer, the Vignoles, and the Chautauqua line of wines, among others.

 The distillery and brewery are what really make this location unique.
 Five & 20 Spirits & Brewing makes a variety of small-batch craft beers (currently ales and stouts) and spirits such as fruit brandies, limoncello, and whiskeys.
 They use local products in both their grain-based spirits and beer, and their goal is to become a completely “grain-to-glass” facility.

 Location: 8398 West Main Road (Route 20) in Westfield, NY

 Want to know more about wineries in Pennsylvania?
 Check out the wineries of Central PA.

 We were the guests of Arrowhead Wine Cellars and South Shore Wine Company thanks to Visit Erie.
-All opinions of the bounty of offerings in Lake Erie wine country are our own.
+All opinions of the bounty of offerings are our own.